Dead Man

 Ending Explained: Dead Man

-The final moments of Dead Man reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of Dead Man reflect the creative choices of the filmmakers and align with the tone of the narrative.

 Who Should Watch Dead Man?